THMMYgr/mTHMMY/PRIVACY.md

 ## Contact Us

-If you have any questions about our Privacy Policy, please contact us at [thmmynolife@gmail.com](mailto:thmmynolife@gmail.com).
+If you have any questions about our Privacy Policy, please contact us at [contact@thmmy.gr](mailto:contact@thmmy.gr).